“YOLO!” “I can’t even…” “Epic!”

 Example: “There was a mix-up and I accidentally grabbed the wrong book for today’s class.”

-No worries or no problem (phrase)
+No problem or no worries (phrase)

 A way to answer when someone says thank you.
 It reassures the person that whatever you did was not difficult.